Calhoun residents to decide wet-dry vote Tuesday

 Robertson feels if the vote passes, it would not necessarily be a benefit to the reputation that the city has built.

-“...I can only see, maybe harm instead of good,” Robertson said.
+“I can only see maybe harm instead of good,” she said.
 “I think that’s the main thing. …I think when you change the dynamics of a community, you’re going to lose some of the charm ….

 “I think being a dry county makes us unique (and) makes us kind of stand out a little and different from other counties.”